speced/bikeshed/README.md

 	(There is not currently any way to put a comma *in* one of these values.)
 	Multiple "Editor" lines can be used to supply multiple editors.
 * "Abstract" must contain an abstract for the spec, a 1-2 sentence description of what the spec is about.
+* "Warning" may contain either "Obsolete" or "Not Ready", which triggers the appropriate warning message in the boilerplate.

 Anything else put in the metadata block will be extracted and later put into the `<dl>` in the spec's header, using the keys and values you specify.